The Ultimate Guide to Gravel Cycling

-As the sun dissolved into the horizon and the countryside turned to honey, our dust trails lit up like a magic trick and I finally ‘got’ what gravel riding was about – I knew I had discovered something special.
+As the sun dissolved into the horizon and the countryside turned to honey, our dust trails lit up like a magic trick and I finally ‘got’ what gravel cycling was about – I knew I had discovered something special.
 What’s it all about?

 Exploration!
 More so than anything else, gravel riding is all about following those back roads to see where they go and what great pubs might be hidden along the way.
 There’s no prescribed trail, no course markings or race track to follow.
 Make it as short or as epic as you like; a satisfying gravel adventure can be done in a day, stretched over a weekend or perhaps it’s a life-changing epic around Australia.
 (Australia’s cycling history is rich with the ‘overlanders’, hardy bike-borne explorers who criss-crossed the country before the motor car became the expedition vehicle of choice.)

 Without a doubt it’s that weekend crowd fuelling the growth of the gravel scene.
 Riders looking to flee the city for a manageable micro-adventure that involves a couple of challenging days on the bike, not too far from the city or family, with a good country pub mid-way.